MattDoesAThing/yuzu-wiki/FAQ.md

 ### How do I upload my log file?

 Please read the following guide: [How to Upload the Log File](https://yuzu-emu.org/help/reference/log-files/)

-### How do I use the resolution scanner?

-**This is currently broken, and not working.**\
-Please read the following guide: [How to Use the Resolution Scanner](https://yuzu-emu.org/help/feature/resolution-rescaler/)

 ### What is Telemetry?